jatlast/battleships/README.md

 Assignment: Application Development Project: Due Nov 14, 11:59 pm Choose a suitable language/technology/(ies) and implement connection to a database.
 Once connected to the database, your code should do the following:
-    (a)	Process (eg., display) multiple rows from a query result (b)	Have a multi-statement transaction, where all statements succeed and the transaction commits (c)	Have a multi-statement transaction, where the earlier statements succeed, and the later statement fails.
+1) Process (eg., display) multiple rows from a query result
+2) Have a multi-statement transaction, where all statements succeed and the transaction commits
+3) Have a multi-statement transaction, where the earlier statements succeed, and the later statement fails.
 In this case, the whole transaction must be rolled back.

 ## Preconceived Notions